PROGRAMS FOR MENTAL OR EMOTIONAL DISTURBANCES

 Forensic Psychiatric Services

 (1) Purpose.
-This rule prescribes procedures for the assignment to state institutions of persons committed to the Division by a court of criminal jurisdiction and persons ordered to a state institution by the Psychiatric Security Review Board.
+This rule prescribes procedures for state institutions serving persons committed to the Division by a court of criminal jurisdiction and persons ordered to a state institution by the Psychiatric Security Review Board or Oregon Health Authority.
 This rule also designates the state institution to receive other dangerous persons in certain instances.

 (3) Definitions.
 As used in this rule: